MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-import-api-updates.md

 ##### azureContainerManifestUri

-The valid URL including SAS token for accessing the Azure Blob Storage Container which contains the block blobs for the manifest and other package describing XML files.
+The valid URL including SAS token for accessing the Azure Blob Storage Container that contains the block blobs for the manifest and other package describing XML files.
 This location will also be used for the log output.
 This container cannot be the same as the one used for the azureContainerSourceUri.
-The SAS token must have been created with only Read, List and Write permissions or the migration job will fail.
+The SAS token must have been created with only Read, List, and Write permissions or the migration job will fail.
 The SAS token should at least have a lifetime that starts no later than when the job was submitted, until a reasonable time for successful import to have concluded.

 > [!NOTE]
 > The change to enforce Read, List and Write permissions on the SAS token is coming in a future build, and until then will be not be enforced, however it is best practice to use these values.
 If an issue arises using a current build, try removing the List permission as a temporary workaround, noting that it will become required soon.